-Animorphism: As a hanjyuu, he can turn into a big rat.
-Or to be precise, he's a big rat that can turn into a very bishonen human.
+- Animorphism: As a hanjyuu, he can turn into a big rat.
+Or, since he spends nearly all his time in rat form, it might be more precise to say that he's a big rat that can turn into a very Bishōnen human.

 The cunning, charming King of En.
 He is a taika, born in the age of Feudal Japan as the son of a samurai lord.
 After being spirited away from a losing battle by Enki, he takes the throne of En, and has ruled it ever since.